WBKB-TV: History

 Despite the existence of WBKB-TV's Fox channel, Charter systems still carry WFQX in standard and high definition to this day.
 MyNetworkTV can also still be seen in the market on Spectrum through Bay City's WNEM-DT2.
 That outlet served as the area's default MyNetworkTV outlet since the service signed-on back in September 2006.

 On January 14, 2013, WBKB-TV added a new third digital subchannel to be the area's ABC affiliate, returning over-the-air ABC service to Alpena for the first time since WGTU translator K55AW (channel 55) left the air in the mid-1970s.
 In the interim, WJRT-TV in Flint served as the market's default affiliate on Charter with standard and high definition feeds.

 On January 24, 2022, WBKB announced on their Facebook page that WBKB-DT2 would be joining NBC.
-The change took effect the next day, giving the Alpena market its first NBC affiliate and NBC in-market affiliates in all 210 Nielsen DMA's.
+The change took effect the next day, giving the Alpena market its first NBC affiliate and NBC in-market affiliates in all 210 Nielsen DMAs.
 Fox and MyNetworkTV were moved to a new fourth subchannel with the change.
 Prior to this, WTOM-TV in Cheboygan, a satellite of WPBN-TV in Traverse City, had served the Alpena area on cable.

+In September 2023, it was announced that The Marks Group would sell its Michigan broadcasting properties—WBKB-TV, WBUP, WBKP, and radio stations in Houghton and Iron River—to Morgan Murphy Media for $13.375 million.
+The sale was completed on December 4.
+For regulatory purposes, the station is owned by MMM's Queen Bee Media division, which originates a similar seven-station cluster (in this case, including The CW, Telemundo, and Univision) in Victoria, Texas originating from KAVU-TV across two full-power and five low-power stations.